Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/syslibs/README.md

 ### 22.08

-  * Port of the 22.06 version with the addition of Brotli and cURL.
+  * Port of the 22.06 version with the addition of cURL.